Ho2bes/FidZen/README.md

 - **Backend**:
     ```bash
-    npm run start  # from the backend folder
+    npm start  # from the backend folder
     ```
 - **Frontend**:
     ```bash
-    flutter run  # from the frontend folder
+    npx react-native run-android  # for Android emulator or device
     ```

 ## Usage

-- **Create an Account**: Register with your email address and a secure password.
+Create an Account: Register with your email address and a secure password.
-- **Add a Loyalty Card**: Add a card through the user interface by filling in the required information.
+Add a Loyalty Card: Add a card through the user interface by filling in the required information.
-- **Scan a Receipt**: Use the scan feature to automatically add purchased products.
-- **Receive Notifications**: Enable notifications to be alerted in case of a product recall.
+Enable Notifications: Stay updated on any product recalls.

 ## Architecture

-FidZen’s architecture follows a layered approach, separating the frontend, backend, and database for optimal management and security.
+FidZen’s architecture separates the frontend, backend, and database components to ensure scalability and maintainability.

-- **Frontend (Flutter)**: Manages the user interface and user interactions.
+Frontend (React Native): Handles user interface and interactions.
-- **Backend (Node.js)**: Manages business logic, REST APIs, and user authentication.
+Backend (Node.js): Manages business logic, REST APIs, and authentication.
-- **Database (PostgreSQL)**: Stores user information, loyalty cards, and receipts.
+Database (PostgreSQL): Stores user data, loyalty card details, and other relevant information.
-- **Notifications (FCM)**: Sends product recall notifications to users.

 ![Architecture FidZen](https://github.com/Ho2bes/FidZen/blob/develop/image/Architecture%20FidZen.png)